-An agenda for a reformed Cohesion Policy by Fabrizio Barca, 2009. http://ec.europa.eu/regional_policy/policy/future/barca_en.htm both the protection of national firms and the more prosperous regions from outbidding less prosperous ones in terms of the financial inducements offered.
+Competition policy is designed to ensure that the internal market remains an open one, with equal opportunity for firms to compete in whichever place they are located and from whatever Member State they originate.
+The intention is to stop both the protection of national firms and the more prosperous regions from outbidding less prosperous ones in terms of the financial inducements offered.
 As government intervention is necessary in some cases, however, the Treaty provides for situations where State aid is considered compatible with competition in the internal market.
 A number of exemptions to the general prohibition on aid are, therefore, specified.
 Accordingly, State aid can be used, for example, to provide risk capital and funding for R&D and other investment, which contributes to the pursuit of the Europe 2020 objectives by encouraging the adoption of more innovative and greener technology.